ROCm/HIP/docs/user_guide/faq.md

 - Virtual functions, indirect functions and try/catch (CUDA 4.0)
 - `__prof_trigger`
 - PTX assembly (CUDA 4.0).
 HIP-Clang supports inline GCN assembly.
 - Several kernel features are under development.
-See the [HIP Kernel Language](hip_kernel_language.md) for more information.
+See the {doc}`/reference/kernel_language` for more information.

 ### Is HIP a drop-in replacement for CUDA?